ARU-Kiwu/cookie-clicker-game/README.md

 # This is my first ever JavaScript Project

 ## Disclaimer
 This project was made before ever learning how to code with JavaScript.
 For this one I used the help of AI.
-I am planing on rebuilding this on the future with the knoledge that I have gathered along.
+I am planing on rebuilding this on the future with the knowledge that I have gathered along.
 You can see the project [here](https://aru-kiwu.github.io/cookie-clicker-game/).

 ## A little bit about this project